wkeeling/selenium-wire/README.rst

 Accessing Requests
 ~~~~~~~~~~~~~~~~~~
-Selenium Wire captures all HTTP/HTTPS requests a browser makes as a test runs.
+Selenium Wire captures all HTTP/HTTPS traffic made by the browser during a test.
 Accessing captured requests is straightforward.

 You can retrieve all requests with the ``driver.requests`` attribute.